Category

 2021

-The soundtracks in each animation create an immersive world and do so using atypical sounds (elevator noises, door creaks, mouse clicks, duct tape, etc.)
+The soundtracks for each animation help forge immersive scenes, by employing unconventional sounds such as elevator noises, door creaks, mouse clicks, duct tape, and more.

 When I thought of "overwhelmingness" one of the first things that popped into my head was shelves from large public libraries, grocery store shelves, and the old CD disk racks that we all used to have in our homes.
 This visual reference helped me design a grid system of "informational units," while categorizing them using the system of colors and shapes I had designed.